melisgl/try/README.md

 ..
 ==> #<TRIAL (SHOULD-WORK) EXPECTED-SUCCESS 0.000s ⋅1>
 ```

-This is an `MGL-PAX` transcript, output is prefixed with `..` and the
-unreadable return value with `==>`.
-Try is driven by conditions, and
-the comments to the right give the type of the condition that is
-printed on that line.
-The `⋅` character marks successes.

 We could have run our test with `(TRY 'SHOULD-WORK)`, as well, which
 does pretty much the same thing except it defaults to never entering